COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Generator

 \section{\generatorName\ Generator}

 Our motivation stemmed from attempting to make progress at the original ARC challenge \cite{cholletARC}.
-Similarly to the authors of conceptARC \cite{conceptarc2023}, we observed that the data regime of the ARC-AGI was too small (low data availability), too diverse (high variance between individual tasks) to make sound scientific progress on some of the abilities crucial to the challenge and lacking from modern deep learning approaches.
-While some researchers adopted the path of scale, big-data regime and novel inference-time methods such as test-time-training and chain of thoughts reasoning to tackle the challenge \cite{Greenblatt_2024,cole_osman_deep_learning_for_arc,OpenAI_2024}, we aimed to follow a more principled approach and evaluate the capabilities of vision architectures to compose and generalize on basic sets of problems.
-As such, we designed a generator tailored to gauge the compositional generalization abilities of models, specifically through composing object-centric transformations.
-Our tasks consist of rule-based input-output pairs, where each rule is defined by applying a sequence of transformations to objects arranged on grids of variable sizes.
-This setup enables the creation of a wide spectrum of tasks - from simple to complex -built from controlled atomic operations.
-Specifically, we control generalization and compositionality along two axes:
+Similar to the authors of conceptARC \cite{conceptarc2023}, we observed that the data regime of the ARC-AGI was too small (low data availability), too diverse (high variance between individual tasks) to make sound scientific progress on some of the abilities crucial to the challenge and lacking from modern deep learning approaches.
+While other researchers adopted the path of scale, big-data regime and novel inference-time methods such as test-time-training and chain of thoughts reasoning to tackle the challenge \cite{Greenblatt_2024,cole_osman_deep_learning_for_arc,OpenAI_2024}, we chose instead to follow a more principled approach, as this allows us to directly evaluate the capabilities of raw architectures and inductive biases to compose and generalize on basic sets of problems.
+As such, we designed a generator tailored to gauge the systematic and compositional generalization abilities of models, specifically through composing object-centric transformations.
+Our primary tasks consist of rule-based input-output pairs, where each rule is defined by applying a sequence of transformations to objects arranged on grids of variable sizes.
+This setup enables the creation of a wide spectrum of tasks with a large difficulty range.
+Our framework becomes valuable when varying the transformation sequences and environment parametrizations between training and testing sets -- which is how we propose to gauge models’ compositional.
+Specifically, we control systematic and compositional generalization along two axes: